 My Spanish Learning Journey

-In my article the best way to learn Spanish from home, I wrote 3 traits that you’ll need to succeed and become fluent in Spanish:
+After finding the best way to learn Spanish from home, I wrote three traits that you’ll need to succeed and become fluent in Spanish:

 Without these three things, you’ll find it almost impossible to achieve fluency.
-If lacking consistency, you are likely to forget what you have learnt as it will have only had the chance to reach your short-term memory.
+If you lack consistency, you are likely to forget what you have learned as it will still be in your short-term memory.

-If you’re not already.
-I invite you to consider the possibly of learning Spanish as a second or third language.
+If you’re not already, I invite you to consider the possibility of learning Spanish as a second or third language.

-Having a native teacher to track my progress has definitely helped me retain the new vocabulary I learn helping me to become fluent in Spanish.
+Having a native teacher to track my progress, has helped me to retain the new vocabulary I learn by helping me to become fluent in Spanish.

 Learn Spanish For Free

-If like me you already speak Spanish them this is the perfect opportunity to practice.
-I’m currently doing between 2-3 hours per week using Verbing.
+If you already speak a little Spanish, this is the perfect chance to practice.
+I do between 2-3 hours per week using Verbling.

 Whether you’re serious about learning Spanish or just trying out the platform for fun, this is a great opportunity.

-When I was backing South America and didn’t have much money.
-I found a way to get free online Spanish lessons by taking trials with many different teachers.
+When I was Backpacking South America on a budget, I found a way to get free online Spanish lessons by taking trials with different teachers.

 My intention wasn’t to get free lessons but to screen different teachers using the Verbling platform.

-My plan was that once I’d found a teacher that I felt was a right match for me, I would then go on to paying for lessons.
-Which is how I found my current teacher.
+My idea was to find a teacher that I felt was the right match for me, then go on to paying for lessons, which is how I found my teacher.

-But what I realised was that some of the teacher were offering free trial lessons to newcomers.
-I’d managed to go a few weeks getting free lesson to be able to talk to different teachers in the process.
+But what I realized was that some of the teachers were offering free trial lessons to newcomers.
+I’d managed to go a few weeks with free lessons and talk to different teachers in the process.

-If you are low are money or skeptical about using Verbling then this is a great way to trial it without investing any real cash.
+If you are low on money or skeptical about using platforms like Verbling, this is a great way to try it without investing any real cash.

-I hope you learned something from this article and can feel confident in engaging in a basic Spanish conversation with the tips I have mentioned.
+I hope you learned something and now feel confident in engaging in a basic Spanish conversation with the tips I’ve shared.